avoutsinas/SPRN/README.md

 # SPRN
-Reverse polish notation calculator in Python
+A Saturated Reverse Polish Notation calculator in Python